Introduction to WKWebView

 Where to go from here

-In this tutorial, we learned about WKWebView replacement of UIWebView and how to load an url in WKWebView or we can say that how to load web page using WKWebView .
-Also we learned how to use KVO property isLoading of WKWebView to detect loading events of WKWebView.
+In this tutorial, we learned about WKWebView replacement of UIWebView and how to load a we page url in ios application development using WKWebView or we can say that how to load web page using WKWebView .
+Also we learned how to use KVO property isLoading of WKWebView to detect loading events for WKWebView.